 As systemic sexual abuse is identified in longstanding organizations like the Catholic Church and Boy Scouts of America, state lawmakers across the country are using legislation to tackle the issue.
-Arizona state lawmakers recently passed legislation to provide greater legal rights to survivors of child sexual abuse.
+In 2019, Arizona state lawmakers passed legislation to provide greater legal rights to survivors of child sexual abuse.

 In May 2019, Arizona Governor Doug Ducey signed House Bill (HB) 2466 into law.
 The bill has two major provisions that benefit survivors of child sexual abuse:

-- HB 2466 extends the statute of limitations to file civil claims of childhood sexual conduct or sexual contact.
+- HB 2466 extended the statute of limitations to file civil claims of childhood sexual conduct or sexual contact.

-- HB 2466 opens a one-year “look back” window in which any survivor of childhood sexual conduct or sexual contact may file a civil claim against his or her abuser.
+- HB 2466 opened a one-year “look back” window in which any survivor of childhood sexual conduct or sexual contact may file a civil claim against his or her abuser.
 This includes survivors whose case would still be time-barred under the new legal deadline.
+The Arizona “look back” window closed on December 31, 2020.

 For both provisions, the bill’s text specifies civil lawsuits may be filed based on two actions: